-The following table sets forth certain information with respect to outstanding equity awards as of December 31, 2018 with respect to our named executive officers and one additional executive officer.
-The equity awards are subject to certain acceleration of vesting provisions as provided (i) in the case of Mr. Wolchko, in his employment agreement, as described in Compensation of Executive Officers-Employment Arrangement with Our Named Executive Officers, below, and (ii) in the case of the other named executive officers, in the
+The following table sets forth certain information with respect to outstanding equity awards as of December 31, 2019 with respect to our NEOs.
+The equity awards are subject to certain acceleration of vesting provisions as provided (i) in the case of Mr. Wolchko, in his employment agreement, as described in "Compensation of Executive Officers-Potential Payments on Termination or Change in Control", below, and (ii) in the case of the other NEOs, in the Company's ESCCP as described in "Compensation of Executive Officers-Potential